awsdocs/amazon-fsx-windows-user-guide/doc_source/manage-shadow-cpy.md

 2019-07-16T12:00:00+00:00 Monday,Tuesday,Wednesday,Thursday,Friday             1
 ```

-## Deleting a Shadow Copy Schedule<a name="remove-fsxshadowcopy-sched"></a>
+## Deleting a shadow copy schedule<a name="remove-fsxshadowcopy-sched"></a>

 To delete the existing shadow copy schedule on your file system, enter the following command in a remote PowerShell session on your file system\.
-For instructions on launching a remote PowerShell session on your file system, see [Getting Started with the Amazon FSx CLI for Remote Management on PowerShellGetting Started](remote-pwrshell.md)\.
+For instructions on launching a remote PowerShell session on your file system, see [Getting started with the Amazon FSx CLI for remote management on PowerShellGetting started](remote-pwrshell.md)\.

 ```
 [fs-0123456789abcdef1]PS>Remove-FsxShadowCopySchedule